mark-watson/PythonAIBook/manuscript/Deep_Learning_Natural_Language_Processing.md

 - Tabular Data
 - Multimodal
 - Reinforcement Learning

+As a open source and open model company, Hugging Face is a provider of NLP technology, with a focus on developing and providing state-of-the-art pre-trained models and tools for NLP tasks.
+They have developed a library of pre-trained models, including models based on transformer architectures such as BERT, GPT-2, and GPT-3, which can be fine-tuned for various tasks such as language understanding, language translation, and text generation.

+Hugging Face also provides a set of APIs, which allows developers to easily access the functionality of these pre-trained models.
+The APIs provide a simple and flexible interface for developers to access the functionality of these models, such as text completion, language translation, and text generation.
+This allows developers to quickly and easily integrate NLP capabilities into their applications, without the need for extensive knowledge of NLP or deep learning.

+The Hugging Face APIs are available via a simple API call and are accessible via an API key.
+They support a wide range of programming languages such as Python, Java and JavaScript, making it easy for developers to integrate them into their application.

 Since my personal interests are mostly in Natural Language Processing (NLP) as used for processing text data, automatic extraction of structured data from text, and question answering systems, I will just list their NLP task types: